whynotearth/meredith-axios/README.md

 }
 ```

-When this package updated, you have to run `yarn install` inside your project.
+When this package updated, you have to run `yarn add @whynotearth/meredith-axios` again inside your project to update it to latest version.